 19. Learn about Earth at Biosphere 2

 Biosphere 2 is an amazing scientific feat that brings visitors up close and personal with the environment of Earth’s rainforests.
-The biospheres are designed to be self-sustaining communities capable of producing food for inhabitants and featuring various climates.
+The biospheres are designed to be self-sufficient communities capable of producing food for inhabitants and featuring various climates.

 This is an entertaining attraction for families, as kids can don spacesuits and wander around the world’s rainforests just like astronauts on an alien jungle planet!